pwalsh/openbudgets/docs/guide/specifications/import.rst

 Overview
 --------

-Open Budget can import several datasets in bulk, provided the data can be presented in the file formats we support, and the data structure in the file can be recognized.
+Open Budget can import most of its core datasets in bulk, and this is certainly an area we'd like to see the community help develop even further.

-At this stage, we support import from CSV file for the following datasets:
+Importing datasets requires preparation.
+The data needs to be in a *file type* we support (CSV only at this stage), and follow our *file format* for the dataset being imported.

+The following datasets can be imported in bulk:

 * Budget Templates
 * Budgets
 * Actuals
+* Entities
+* Contexts

-Here, we describe the specifications for importing data by file.
-For more informatio about the importing mechanisms, please see the "Import" page of the "Features" section of the guide.
+This section of the documentation deals with the file formats we specify for each importable dataset.
+For more information on the importing mechanisms, please see the "Import" page of the "Features" section of the guide.

 Dependencies
 ------------

-To create a file for importing, you need any spreadhseet software that is capable outputting CSV files in UTF-8.
+To create an importable file of the correct type, you'll need to use any spreadsheet app that can output as CSV in UTF-8 encoding.
+We work with Google Docs, which is a great choice for creating and collaborating on the files before importing.

 Specifications
 --------------